franko108/wpclone/README.md

 ## Clone wp script ##

 Script that can clone worpdress from one domain to another on the same server.
 If cloning from another server, run script from destination server.
-However, if you may have to tweak the path of source wp if it is coming from another server.
+However, you may have to tweak the path of source wp if it is coming from another server.
 Basicaly, one can change on the line 25: `source_dir` and put data from another server.
 Good for massive cloning or you're just sick of the wordpress cloning.

 Script will: